Homer Loves Flanders: Reception

 Since airing, the episode has received mostly positive reviews from television critics.

 In 2007, Patrick Enright of Today called the episode his eighth favorite of the show.
 He praised the references to Terminator 2 in the episode, as well as Lisa's self-referential quote about how, "by next week, we'll be back to where we started from, ready for another wacky adventure."

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, thought the episode had "some great existential musings" from Lisa.
+The authors I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, thought the episode had "some great existential musings" from Lisa.
 They added that it also "contains some nice moments highlighting the differences between the Simpsons and the Flanders."

 DVD Movie Guide's Colin Jacobson said: "I always remembered ["Homer Loves Flanders"] to be a great episode – and I recalled correctly.
 Sure, the show goes with a less than creative presence[sic]; it’s an easy story to make characters behave in atypical ways.
 However, the development of the theme is terrific, as we learn the friendship of Homer Simpson is worse than the antagonism of Homer Simpson."
 DVD Talk gave the episode a 4 out of 5 score.
 Patrick Bromley of DVD Verdict gave the episode a B− grade, claiming the "rather large dose of sentimentality" and "fewer moments of absurdity" in the episode gave it "the feeling that it belongs in one of the series' earlier seasons".
 The Orlando Sentinel's Gregory Hardy named it the second best episode of the show with a sports theme.